 Last year, during public comments before a School Board meeting about of the selection of Kathleen Curatolo as Board Chairman, Dixon called her “completely unqualified for the position.”
 He’s against CCPS’ participation in the Blue Zones project, telling ABC7 that ”the idea that an outside entity wants to come in and dictate to parents what they can and cannot put in their kids lunch box is very troubling.”

 Dixon’s campaign website is www.leedixon2016.com, and his Facebook pages are here and here.
 He has raised $15,156 through April 30, including three contributions of the maximum $1,000 (20%), $255 from Nick Lichter, and $1,615 (11%) from out-of-county.
 He made no personal loans to his campaign.

 Asked about the success of his wife’s August 2014 election campaign, Nick Lichter said:

 Understanding the benefits of early voting was a big learning point for us.
 A lot of people who don’t have children don’t participate in the school board election.
 But early voting targeting was effective in winning their vote.

 Lichter was right.
-If you share my concern about the future of our Collier County public schools, please share this post and urge your friends to vote in August for Lucarelli and Carter.
+If you share my concern about the future of our Collier County public schools, please share this post and urge your friends to vote in the August School Board elections.